 Variably Cloudy & Breezy Today

+Friday: Mostly sunny during the morning then becoming partly sunny during the afternoon.
+A few afternoon snow showers possible mainly across the north.
+Highs between 27°-35°.
+Northwest wind 5-15 MPH.

-Saturday: Partly cloudy, highs will top out in the 20s to lower 30s.
+Saturday: Mix of sun and clouds.
+Highs in the mid-20s to low 30s.

 Sunday: Partly to mostly sunny.
-Highs will run in the 20s to near 30 degrees.
+Highs in the mid-20s to low 30s.

 Copyright 2021 WABI.
 All rights reserved.